Ultimate Guide to Government Tenders in Gauteng 2025

 2. Gauteng e-Procurement Portal

 The Gauteng Provincial Government operates its own supplier database and tender portal.
-Registration steps:
+This is where most construction tenders Gauteng provincial government current needs are first published before they reach the national ETender portal.

 - Access the Gauteng Provincial Treasury website